adarwash/Striveas-ProjectManager/README-permissions.md

 - Verify database table structure matches the schema
 - Ensure proper foreign key relationships

-This permission system provides enterprise-level access control while maintaining ease of use and flexibility for your ProjectTracker application.
+This permission system provides enterprise-level access control while maintaining ease of use and flexibility for your HiveITPortal application.